-DApps or decentralized applications, are digital applications or programs that exist and run on a blockchain or P2P network of computers instead of a single computer, and are outside the control of a single authority and are designed to avoid any single point of failure.
-They typically have tokens to reward users for providing computing power.
+DApps or decentralized applications, are digital applications or programs that exist and run on a blockchain or P2P network of computers instead of a single computer, outside the control of a single authority and are designed to avoid any single point of failure.

 Key features of a decentralized application:

-2. Open Source – Code is available to everyone;
+2. Open Source – Code is available for everyone to read and verify;

-3. Incentive – Crypto tokens are used to reward network users/miners etc.;
+3. Incentive – Crypto tokens are usually used to reward network users/miners etc.;

 4. Protocol / Algorithm – To generate tokens that reward network participants;